USEPA/pybeepop/README.md

     ```

-8. You can also set parameters using a .txt file where each line gives a parameter in the format "Parameter=Value". <br>Example my_parameters.txt:
+8. You can also set parameters using a .txt file where each line gives a parameter in the format "Parameter=Value".

+    Example my_parameters.txt:

         RQEggLayDelay=10
         RQReQueenDate=06/25/2015
         RQEnableReQueen=False

-    In Python:
+    In python:

         parameter_file = 'home/example/defaults_dinote2.txt'
         my_parameters = beepop.load_input_file()